yyyaohhh/tp/docs/DeveloperGuide.md

 Steps 1a1 to 1a2 are repeated until the module is available Use case resumes from step 2.

-* 3a.
-Modcraft detects that the module is unavailable for the semester.
-    * 3a1.
-Modcraft informs the user it is unavailable
-    * 3a2.
-User searches another module
-Steps 3a1 to 3a2 are repeated until the module is available Use case resumes from step 4.

 * *a.
 At any time, user choose to delete a module
     * *a1.
 User deletes the module
     * *a2.
 Modcraft removes the module from the timetable Use case resumes from step 1.

 **Use case: UC02 - Updating end of semester grades**